UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-exchange-2013-for-shared-permissions-exchange-2013-help.md

 You can optionally remove the permissions granted to Active Directory administrators if you no longer want them to be able to create or manage Active Directory objects using the Exchange management tools.
 If you want to remove permissions from Active Directory administrators, perform this procedure.

 > [!NOTE]
 > Although you can remove permissions for Active Directory administrators to manage Active Directory objects using the Exchange management tools, Active Directory administrators can continue to manage Active Directory objects using Active Directory management tools, if their Active Directory permissions allow it.
 They won't, however, be able to manage Exchange-specific attributes on Active Directory objects.
-For more information, see <A href="understanding-split-permissions-exchange-2013-help.md">Understanding split permissions</A>.
+For more information, see [Understanding split permissions](understanding-split-permissions-exchange-2013-help.md).

 To remove Exchange-related split permissions from Active Directory administrators, do the following:

 1. Remove the regular and delegating role assignments that assign the Mail Recipient Creation role to the role group or universal security group (USG) that contains the Active Directory administrators as members using the following command.
 This command uses the Active Directory Administrators role group as an example.
-The *WhatIf* switch lets you see what role assignments will be removed.
-Remove the *WhatIf* switch, and run the command again to remove the role assignments.
+The _WhatIf_ switch lets you see what role assignments will be removed.
+Remove the _WhatIf_ switch, and run the command again to remove the role assignments.

    ```powershell
    Get-ManagementRoleAssignment -Role "Mail Recipient Creation" | Where {$_.RoleAssigneeName -EQ "Active Directory Administrators"} | Remove-ManagementRoleAssignment -WhatIf
    ```

 2. Remove the regular and delegating role assignments that assign the Security Group Creation and Membership role to the role group or USG that contains the Active Directory administrators as members using the following command.
 This command uses the Active Directory Administrators role group as an example.
-The *WhatIf* switch lets you see what role assignments will be removed.
-Remove the *WhatIf* switch, and run the command again to remove the role assignments.
+The _WhatIf_ switch lets you see what role assignments will be removed.
+Remove the _WhatIf_ switch, and run the command again to remove the role assignments.

    ```powershell
    Get-ManagementRoleAssignment -Role "Security Group Creation and Membership" | Where {$_.RoleAssigneeName -EQ "Active Directory Administrators"} | Remove-ManagementRoleAssignment -WhatIf